-R&D activities related to the consumer face tracking group products include a variety of initiatives aimed at increasing the software's ability to capture and interpret all aspects human facial characteristics including the synthesis of sound.
+R&D activities relating to the consumer face tracking group of products include a variety of initiatives aimed at increasing the software's ability to capture and interpret all aspects of human facial characteristics.

 Additional R&D outcomes from these initiatives will include the porting of the algorithms to "lighter footprint" processors typically used in today's smart phones and tablets.